tiagosilvadeveloper/opensubtitles-scraper-api/README.md

 ## Features

-- Search for movie and TV show subtitles.
+- Search for movie and TV show subtitles and get a JSON structured response.
 - Customize the language code, number of subtitles fetched, and subtitle name via `utils.py`.

 ## Usage